Hasibix/HasiCraft-Discord-Bot-V3/README.md

 or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <link>https://www.gnu.org/licenses</link>.
+If not, see <link> https://www.gnu.org/licenses </link>.
 ```